 The bright reddish-orange hue that covered the morning sky signalled a warning.
 Violet, my beautiful Siren niece, had spoken of the signs I must watch out for as I proceeded with my perilous mission.
 My heart sought to be completed by my one and only, my Ononi-nar.

 My soul mate.

 I mounted Marco, my gallant steed, after a brief respite.
-Our strength regained and our bellies full and content, we were well rested and heading North, following the path of red warning above our heads.
+With our strength regained and our bellies full and content, we were well rested and heading North, following the path of red-warning above our heads.
 It had been months since I left my sister Drea and her mate, Alpha Hunter; they had really been the extra push I needed to pursue my yearning.
 Watching them and their delirious happiness, called to that very basic instinct within me… Love.

 Being born as an Elven Prince, to parents who were not Ononi-nar’s, our family lacked the most natural form of connection.
 Though the King and Queen had tried to show us love in their own way, it was clear they were unable to truly love each other, instead, compromising for the sake of our kingdom and the love of its people.

 Marco, my Arabian thoroughbred, was muscular, fierce and brave; his strength far surpassed any mere animal and his understanding, coming from the passionate connection he and I shared.
 Our souls entwined, tethered together through kin-ship and reliability, I for him and he for me.

 The open road I found to be lonely and desolate, the gloomy, unforgiving punishment of solitude would warp any mind, often rendering the strongest and bravest souls under its complete control.
 I was lucky, I had my horse, but after spending so much time with the wolves and seeing how they thrived within their pack connectedness, I now yearned to have my heart filled with such warmth to fight the bitter chill of emptiness.